 Australian opener David Warner has been a beneficiary of this on several occasions and has scored three centuries after being dismissed on a no-ball that wasn’t called by the on-field umpire.

 However, umpires missing no-balls isn’t exclusive to dismissals.
-During the 2019 IPL season, umpire S Ravi missed a clear no-ball by Lasith Malinga on the final ball of the match which Royal Challengers Bengaluru lost by just 3 runs, much to the ire of skipper Virat Kohli, who did not mince words upon seeing the replay.
+During the 2019 Indian T20 League season, umpire S Ravi missed a clear no-ball by Lasith Malinga on the final ball of the match which Royal Challengers Bengaluru lost by just 3 runs, much to the ire of skipper Virat Kohli, who did not mince words upon seeing the replay.

-"We are playing at the IPL level and not playing club cricket,” fumed Kohli in the post-match presentation.
+"We are playing at the Indian T20 League level and not playing club cricket,” fumed Kohli in the post-match presentation.
 “The umpires should have had their eyes open.
 That is a ridiculous call in the last ball.
 If it is a game of margins, I don't know what is happening.
 They should have been more sharp and careful out there.”